top of page

 But I didn’t do it alone.

 Back at the start I asked The Universe to help me heal and I was answered.
-Not always in the way I expected, but I was led.
+The answers didn’t always arrive in the way I expected, but I was led.
 Nudged.
 Shown the next step, and then the next.
 The path was never laid out in full, but it always unfolded exactly as it needed to.

 “Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you.”—Matthew 7:7